TalhaMRao/Animation-Player-in-JavaFX/README.md

 # Animation-Player-in-JavaFX

-Program that makes animation in a seperate windows using JavaFX.
+Program that makes animation in a seperate window using JavaFX.
 Reads in using an animation.txt file

 /*  NOTE: ANIMATION FILE MUST BE MODIFIED